DevExpress/devextreme-documentation/includes/uiwidgets-ref-position.md

 A shortcut listed in the accepted values.
 Positions the UI component relative to the window.

 - **Function** (deprecated since v21.2)
-Refer to the [W0018](/Documentation/ApiReference/Common/Utils/Errors_and_Warnings/#W0018) warning description for information on how you can migrate to other property values.
+Refer to the [W0018](/Documentation/ApiReference/Common/Utils/Errors_and_Warnings/#W0018) warning description for information on how to migrate to other property values.